intersystems-community/SystemMethodsRemover/README.md

 # SystemMethodsRemover
 Removes system ($) methods from the codebase.
-Tool for InterSystems Caché
+Tool for InterSystems Caché.

-It currently does 3 things:
+## What it does?

 1. Replaces `.$` with `.<something of your choice>` (`.%` by default)
 2. Capitalizes the letter after `$`